 Digital twin, simulation, digitalization, green technology, safe and reliable, cost reduction

 A custom-built X-mas tree electrical handling system with active heave compensation was delivered to the Odfjell Deepsea Nordkapp platform.
 The delivery included a digital twin and a full training simulator.
 The system is used for handling heavy subsea equipment on and in the proximity of subsea well heads.
 Safe and reliable operations of the system is of absolute importance.

 Product vendor benefits

-A digital twin was made with the integrated simulator module CDP Sim.
-This allowed the engineers continues testing during system development, both on their individual computers and HIL (hardware in the loop) with the actual control system.
+A digital twin was made with the CDP integrated simulator.
+This allowed the engineers to continuesly test the system during the development, both on their individual computers and HIL (hardware in the loop) with the actual control system.
 The flexibility saved time during development and ensured a high reliability as different critical situations could be thoroughly tested before delivery.

 End customer benefits

-The smart design with layers of physical and control system redundancy allows Odfjell to run operation without having other equipment on standby for safety which is required on other rigs.
-The training simulator on board the rig enables operator training before any critical operation.
+The smart design with layers of physical and control system redundancy allows Odfjell to run operation without having other equipment on standby for safety as required on other rigs.
+The training simulator on board the rig allows the operator to train before any critical operation.

 The solution allows Odfjell to conduct operations safer and more efficiently.
 The all electric system is a greener alternative compared to more traditional hydraulic solutions.